-Individuals who are deaf or hard-of-hearing may e-mail the Grants & Contracts Office at grants@arts.gov or call (202) 682-5496 TTY.
+Individuals who are deaf or hard-of-hearing may e-mail the Office of Grants Management at grants@arts.gov or call (202) 682-5496 TTY.

 Individuals who do not use conventional print or electronic media may access the information in this document by contacting the Office for Accessibility at accessibility@arts.gov or call (202) 682-5532 for help acquiring an audio recording of these General Terms or any other National Endowment for the Arts publication.